andydevs/blog/_drafts/optimization.md

 	x := random
 	until f'(x) <= EPSILON
-		x := x - ALPHA*f'(x)*f''(x)^-1
+		x := x - ALPHA*f''(x)^-1*f'(x)

 ## Dealing with Large Input Sets

 A common limitation of these classical optimization algorithms is that, because of how they're implemented, they become painfully slow when they're computing functions of larger input sets.
 Nowdays, we may need to calculate functions of hundereds or even thousands of variables.
 For example, we may be processing 1920x1080 images to determine if they contain a bird or not.
-A function to calculate these images have about 2 million different variables.
+A function that represents these images can have about 2 million different variables.

-There are modifications to these algorithms which work more effectively with larger variable sets.
+Fortunately, there are modifications to these algorithms which work more effectively with larger variable sets.

 ### Stochastic Gradient Descent

 One of the limitations of gradient descent is that it computes every single gradient before making a step.
-Now, this may not be a problem if you have few inputs, but for a function of hundreds or even thousands of inputs (like in machine learning), it can be impossibly slow to compute each of the many gradients and then take a step.
+Now, this may not be a problem if you have few inputs, but it can be impossibly slow to compute each of possibly millions of gradients and then take a step.
 Thus, a variant of gradient descenct, called Stochastic Gradient Descent, was invented.
 This approach takes a step every time a single gradient is calculated.
 It can be implemented using an index variable which increments every iteration.
 The gradient at that index is calculated, and a step in that direction is taken.
 All previously calculated gradients are stored in a vector which is used to determine when the general slope is level in all directions.

 	x := random
 	f'(x) := zero vector of length == x
 	i := 0
 	until f'(x) <= EPSILON
-		x[i] := x[i] - ALPHA * f'(x)[i]
+		x[i] := x[i] - ALPHA*f'(x)[i]
 		i := (i + 1) % (length of x)

 The original Gradient Descent is now given the name Batch Gradient Descent, since it computes gradients in a batch.

 ### Quasi-Newton Algorithms

 The Hessian matrix is a square matrix, so the number of terms to be computed equals the square of the number of input variables.
-This means that if there is 2 million input variables (like an image), the Hessian matrix is would have 2 million million terms to compute for _every single iteration_.
-Even for beefier computers with advanced GPU's, that's a lot of work.
+This means that if there is 2 million input variables (like an image), the Hessian matrix is would have 2 million million terms to compute for _every single iteration_ in Newton's Method.
+Even for beefier computers with advanced GPU's, that's a ludicrous amount of work.
 However, the Hessian doesn't need to be computed in it's entirety.
-Quasi-Newton Algorithms are a family of algorithms that estimate the Hessian matrix, rather than directly computing it, at each iteration.
-Each algorithm has a unique way of estimating the Hessian at each iteration, instead of calculating every element.
+Quasi-Newton Algorithms are a family of algorithms that estimate the Hessian matrix, rather than directly computing it, at each iteration using only the gradient.
+Each algorithm has a unique way of estimating the Hessian at each iteration instead of calculating every element, but they all follow the general formula.

 	x := random
 	until f'(x) <= EPSILON
 		estimate f''(x)^-1
-		delta := f'(x)*f''(x)^-1
-		x := x - ALPHA * delta
+		x := x - ALPHA*f'(x)*f''(x)^-1

 ## There's Still a Problem